The Business Case for Social Responsibility

 Social Responsibility Programs

 In defining social responsibility programs and goals, companies are acknowledging a commitment to creating a better world.
 How do they determine where to focus these efforts and what are they trying to achieve?
 Generally, companies are expanding on unique market strengths that benefit society and trying to reduce the negative impact of their products on society.
-As with any other business strategy, an approach that is customized to the company and its market is likelier to have greater impact.
+As with any other business strategy, an approach that is customized to the company and its market is more likely to have greater impact.
 For example, Coca-Cola’s emphasis on preventing childhood obesity acknowledges and addresses a risk that the company brings to its market.
 If Exxon Mobile launched a childhood obesity initiative, it wouldn’t have the same impact.
 The company’s oil and gas offerings don’t have a direct impact on childhood obesity, and thus it would raise questions about the energy company’s commitment to addressing issues much closer to home—i.e., the serious impact that Exxon Mobile products have on the environment.

 Many companies are implementing a host of social responsibility strategies through sustainable product initiatives.